matplotlib/matplotlib/doc/devel/contributing.rst

 * Code style should conform to PEP7 (understanding that PEP7 doesn't address C++, but most of its admonitions still apply).

-* Interfacing with Python may be done either with the raw Python/C API or Cython.

 * Python/C interface code should be kept separate from the core C/C++ code.
 The interface code should be named `FOO_wrap.cpp` or